Skip to main content

 INVALID

-The certificate is invalid for one reason:
+The certificate is invalid for one of the following reasons:

-• DNS-01 failed
+• DNS-01 validation failed